Home > Understanding Cortisol

 STEP 4 Cortisol binds to cells

-cortisol binds to glucocorticoid receptors
+Cortisol binding to glucocorticoid receptors (GRs).

 Cortisol travels throughout the body, entering cells and binding to glucocorticoid receptors (GRs).